In the world in which we live, and by that I mean “IEP land,” the phrase “life skills” can be loaded and confusing.

 - Media literacy and digital citizenship skills

-By learning these life skills, teenagers can gain the knowledge, confidence, and independence they need to navigate the challenges of adulthood and achieve their goals.
+By learning these life skills through chores, kids can gain the knowledge, confidence, and independence they need to navigate the challenges of adulthood and achieve their goals.